anoadragon453/dotfiles/README.md

 mentioned earlier, the service needs to be able to accept a file containing configuration values.

+## Allowing a new user or host to decrypt secrets

+Instructions for adding a new keypair for a user or a host are located in `.sops.yaml`.

+Once you've added the new public key to `.sops.yaml` and configured which secrets it should be able to decrypt, you'll need to re-encrypt each of those keys such that they are now encrypted to the new public key.
+Run `sops updatekeys path/to/secret` on each of them.
+This will need to be done from a device that can decrypt those secrets (obviously).

 # License
 All content in this repo is released under a [CC0 Public Domain License](LICENSE).